chrismatteson/terraform-102/docs/index.md

 ---
 name: IaC2
 # Infrastructure as Code Allows Us To...
-???
-**We sometimes call this philosophy 'Infrastructure as Code', or the practice of expressing all of our provisioning steps as machine-readable code and variables.
-This is also known as the...**

----
-name: IaC2
-# Infrastructure as Code Allows Us To...
-* Provide a codified workflow to create infrastructure ???
-**...codified workflow.
-When you code-ify all of your manual steps, you'll gain several advantages that allow you to provision faster, with more efficiency, while reducing risk.**

----
-name: IaC2
-# Infrastructure as Code Allows Us To...
-* Provide a codified workflow to create infrastructure
-* Change and update existing infrastructure
-???
-**One of the main benefits of IaC is the ability to change and update what you built.
-There are many tools that allow you to provision infrastructure.
-This is sometimes called 'Day 0' of operations.
-The real challenge is managing Day N. What happens when you need to alter the infrastructure you built?
-Maybe you need to destroy or recreate part or all of it?
-Are you prepared to maintain and care for this infrastructure, without causing any downtime?
-Because Terraform is a _stateful_ tool, it can help you keep track of your infrastructure and change it with minimal impact.**

----
-name: IaC2
-# Infrastructure as Code Allows Us To...
-* Provide a codified workflow to create infrastructure
-* Change and update existing infrastructure
-* Safely test changes using **`terraform plan`** in dry run mode ???
-**Do you remember that scene in the movie Jurassic Park, where Samuel L Jackson turns around and says 'hold onto your butts' as he pushes his untested code change into production?
-Every sysadmin has had that feeling at one time or another.
-I really hope this works...**

-**What if instead we had a way to safely test every change that went into production with a dry run?
-What would actually happen if I ran this code right now?
-Terraform comes with a built in dry run mode that allows you to visualize exactly what would happen if you pushed the apply button right now.
-This is a valuable tool for sysadmins and operations teams who prize stability and uptime.**

-**Unexpected changes in the terraform plan output can be investigated _before_ they go into production.**

----
-name: IaC2
-# Infrastructure as Code Allows Us To...
-* Provide a codified workflow to create infrastructure
-* Change and update existing infrastructure
-* Safely test changes using **`terraform plan`** in dry run mode
-* Integrate with application code workflows (Git, Azure DevOps, CI/CD tools)

-???
-**Terraform allows you to automate manual processes and build continuous integration or continuous delivery pipelines.
-Imagine you had a pipeline for creating hardened machine images.
-Perhaps you have another pipeline for testing your infrastructure build process.
-These might be chained to other CI/CD application pipelines where the application is deployed into your tested, hardened infrastructure.
-Think of API driven infrastructure builds, written in a simple langage everybody can use and understand.**

----
-name: IaC2
-# Infrastructure as Code Allows Us To...
-* Provide a codified workflow to create infrastructure
-* Change and update existing infrastructure
-* Safely test changes using **`terraform plan`** in dry run mode
-* Integrate with application code workflows (Git, Azure DevOps, CI/CD tools)
-* Provide reusable modules for easy sharing and collaboration

-???
-**As you expand your terraform usage, you'll have certain patterns and pieces of your infrastructure that you'd like to re-use.
-Maybe you want your network security to be set up a certain way, every time.
-Or perhaps someone wrote a great Terraform config for your web application.
-Terraform supports custom modules, which are simply packages of pre-built Terraform code that others can use.
-You can use Terraform modules to avoid repetition, enforce security, and ensure that standards are followed.**

----
-name: IaC2
-# Infrastructure as Code Allows Us To...
-* Provide a codified workflow to create infrastructure
-* Change and update existing infrastructure
-* Safely test changes using **`terraform plan`** in dry run mode
-* Integrate with application code workflows (Git, Azure DevOps, CI/CD tools)
-* Provide reusable modules for easy sharing and collaboration
-* Enforce security policy and organizational standards

-???
-**Terraform Enterprise also supports policy enforcement.
-You can create a list of dos and do-nots for your users and ensure that people don't build things they shouldn't, or introduce unnecessary risk into your environments.
-For example, you may have a policy that states that servers should not be exposed to the public internet.
-Because all your infrastructure is stored as code, you can quickly analyze that code to see if it's breaking any of the rules, preventing the bad behavior *before* the infrastructure gets built.**

----
-name: IaC2
-# Infrastructure as Code Allows Us To...
 * Provide a codified workflow to create infrastructure
 * Change and update existing infrastructure
 * Safely test changes using **`terraform plan`** in dry run mode